trailingDotElse/time-tracker/README.md

 This purpose of this project is to show how to use Maven and Jenkins together.

 Squeek is the dumbest cat ever!
 Wait, yeah, the dumbest ever.
 Squeek, what is your problem?
+Squeek, you are such a punk.